zencart/documentation/README.md

 Now the site can be built with Hugo.
 During development, you can have Hugo spin up a local webserver and watch for changes.

 ```
-cd [directory where this repo is cloned]
+cd [directory where these files are located]
 hugo server
 ```